Ryan Aeronautical: USAAC trainers

 Interest from the United States Army Air Corps followed.
 The Menasco engines proved unreliable, and instead Kinner radial engines were fitted.
 Aircraft were produced as the PT-16 (15 built); PT-20 (30 built); PT-21 (100 USAAF, 100 USN); and finally as the definitive PT-22 Recruit (1,048 built) ordered in 1941 as pilot training began its rapid expansion.

 Ryan also pioneered STOL techniques in its YO-51 Dragonfly liaison and observation craft, but only three were built.

+WW2

+The Ryan FR Fireball is an American mixed-power (piston and jet-powered) fighter aircraft designed by Ryan Aeronautical for the United States Navy during World War II.
+It was the Navy's first aircraft with a jet engine.
+Only 66 aircraft were built before Japan surrendered in August 1945.
+The FR-1 Fireball equipped a single squadron before the war's end, but did not see combat.